-Downtown living provides you with best of what Lynchburg has to offer: historic charm with modern amenities, all the while surrounding you with the natural beauty of the James River, Riverfront Park and Percival’s Island.
+Downtown living provides you with the best of what Lynchburg has to offer: historic charm with modern amenities, all the while surrounding you with the natural beauty of the James River, Riverfront Park and Percival’s Island.

 Over the last decade, Downtown Lynchburg has undergone a huge transformation.
 Throughout this time, historic factories have been converted to urban lofts, early 1900s homes have been brought back to life and once abandoned city blocks have been revitalized.
 Today, the Downtown community is working to build its own distinct identity, one grounded in its rich history and focused on expanding the now thriving food, culture and business environment.